May201/CIMilestone1/README.md

 Browser support

 ## Responsive design
-The use of Bootstrap has helped the responsive design on this webiste.Customer feedback/testimonial section has reduced content on mobile layout to accomadate better UX.
+The use of Bootstrap has helped the responsive design on this webiste.I chose to give three testimonials instead of four on the Customer feedback/testimonial section so as to accomdate a better user experience.

 ## Deployment
 The website was deployed by choosing the master branch under the Github pages in the settings option of the project repository.